code4sac/openbudgetsac.org/README.md

 - Please note that it is your responsibility to keep your fork of the repo up-to-date with changes made by others working on the project.
 Doing this diligently should go a long way towards protecting you from scary git merge conflicts.
 - All development activity occurs in `_src/`.
 The root folder is only for compiled output for deployment.
 - Page content is inserted into the `content` block.
 If you are updating data, be sure you understand how it will be consumed.
-- In many cases you will simple create or update a `.pug` file, which Eleventy will turn into HTML.
+- In many cases you will simply create or update a `.pug` file, which Eleventy will turn into HTML.
 If you are making another type of change, you may need to read Pug documentation (which is excellent, by the way!).
 - If your page uses custom page-specific css, add it to a new `.scss` partial and import it into the main stylesheet.
 (Make sure to namespace it the same way the others are.)

 ### Additional instructions for "flow" diagram pages